 Integration with other retail systems is key

 Take, for example, the POS and inventory management.
-Data from inventory and POS systems can be connected directly with surveillance footage.
+Data from inventory and POS systems can be connected directly with security footage.
 Then, every action taken with a product can be tracked and reviewed instantaneously.
 Century Cannabis is doing just that with the help of the Solink platform.

 Today’s intuitive search features enable managers and owners to find in seconds the video footage from hours of recordings that corresponds with when a sale was voided, a refund given, a spillage recorded, or any area of the storage area accessed.
 This helps in your efforts to prevent employee theft.